GIScience/gis-training-resource-center/_sources/content/Modul_3/en_qgis_data_classification.md

 :::

 :::{tab-item} Manual
 Manual classification allows users to set one or all of the class breaks based on specific needs.
 This approach is useful when certain break points need to be predetermined, such as aligning with the mean or maintaining consistency across a series of maps.
-Manual classification is recommended when other methods provide a good solution but may benefit from slight adjustments to better suit specific requirements or visualizations.
+Manual classification is recommended when other methods provide a good solution but may benefit from slight adjustments to better suit specific requirements or visualisations.
 :::

 :::{tab-item} Logarithmic scale
 Logarithmic scale classification is employed when the data spans multiple orders of magnitude, and a linear scale may not effectively represent the variations.
 This scale applies logarithmic transformation to the data, compressing larger values while expanding smaller ones.
-It is useful for visualizing data with exponential growth or decay.
+It is useful for visualising data with exponential growth or decay.
 However, interpreting values on a logarithmic scale may require a nuanced understanding.
 Consider using a logarithmic scale when there is a wide range of values, and a linear scale may obscure important patterns or trends.
 :::

 :::{tab-item} Pretty Breaks